sputcha1/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.lancaster.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a second year PhD student based at the STOR-i Centre for Doctoral Training.
+bio: I am a final year PhD student based at the STOR-i Centre for Doctoral Training.

 interests:
 - Bayesian inference